radu2020/ts-2fa-auth-api/README.md

 ## General questions

-- How much time did you spend working on the solution?
+Q: How much time did you spend working on the solution?

-3-4 Hours in total with documenting and testing requests from Postman.
+A: 3-4 Hours in total with documenting and testing requests from Postman.

-- What’s the part of the solution you are most proud of?
+Q: What’s the part of the solution you are most proud of?

-I am proud of the part which sends the code via SMS!
+A: I am proud of the part which sends the code via SMS!

-- If you had more time, what other things you would like to do?
+Q: If you had more time, what other things you would like to do?

-Implement a DB UserStore and write tests.
+A: Implement a DB UserStore and write tests.

-- Do you have any feedback regarding this coding challenge?
+Q: Do you have any feedback regarding this coding challenge?

-It was really fun! :)
+A: It was really fun! 🚀

 ## That's all folks!